-o A single egregious case or evidence of a practice trend

-- Exceeding the predetermined thresholds established for OPPE (including but not limited to exceeding statistically significantly different results than peers) - o Patient/staff complaints - o Non-compliance with Medical Staff Bylaws, Rules and Regulations - Elevated infection, mortality and/or complication rates - o Failure to follow approved clinical practice guidelines - Behavior that undermines a culture of safety
+- o A single egregious case or evidence of a practice trend - o Exceeding the predetermined thresholds established for OPPE - o Patient/staff complaints - Non-compliance with Medical Staff Bylaws, Rules and Regulations - o Elevated infection, mortality and/or complication rates - o Failure to follow approved clinical practice guidelines - o Behavior that undermines a culture of safety

 Practitioners will be notified in writing when any trigger results in resumption of FPPE.
-The appropriate department or committee must authorize the initiation of the FPPE, record the date and reason for initiation of FPPE, and designate that the Quality Department (or other appropriate designee) shall be responsible for coordinating the FPPE process and reporting back to the department/committee.
+The appropriate department or committee must authorize the initiation of the FPPE, record the date and reason for initiation of FPPE, and designate that the Quality Management Department (or other appropriate designee) shall be responsible for coordinating the FPPE process and reporting back to the department/committee.